Zao Wou-Ki: Personal life

-Zao and his wife Lalan (Xie Jinglan) pursued their own careers, their son having stayed in China with Zao's parents.
+Zao and his wife Lalan (artist) (Xie Jinglan) pursued their own careers, their son having stayed in China with Zao's parents.
 In the mid-1950s, they were divorced.
 In 1957, Zao decided to visit the United States where his younger brother Chao Wu-Wai was living in Montclair, New Jersey, close to the art scene of New York City.
 He wanted to learn more about "pop art".
 While in the US, he painted seven canvases at his brother's house.
 There are relatively few items dating from that year (1957).
 Years later, the largest canvas was given by his brother, Chao Wu-Wai, to the Detroit Institute of Arts.

 He left the U.S. after a six-week stay, traveling to Tokyo and then to Hong Kong, where he met his second wife Chan May-Kan (陈美琴, May Zao), a film actress who had two children from her first marriage.
 Under the influence of Zao, she became a successful sculptor.
 In 1972, she committed suicide at age 41 due to mental illness.
 In 1972, he also visited his family in China who he had not seen since 1948.

 In 1997, he married his third wife Françoise Marquet, who now serves as president of the Zao Wou-Ki Foundation.